facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Mapping Colors

-The recommended approach for fitting/mapping a color is to compress the chroma while in the LCH color space (overly simplified).
+The recommended approach for fitting/mapping a color is to compress the chroma while in the CIELCH color space (overly simplified).
 This is the approach that our reference ([`colorjs`](https://colorjs.io/)) chose, so we ported it over here as well.

 In this example, we will take the color `#!color lch(100% 50 75)`.
-LCH's gamut is technically unbounded, but if we try to fit it in the sRGB gamut, as noted earlier, it is outside the narrow gamut of sRGB.
+CIELCH's gamut is technically unbounded, but if we try to fit it in the sRGB gamut, as noted earlier, it is outside the narrow gamut of sRGB.
 So, using the `fit` method, and specifying `srgb` as the target color space, we can fit it in the sRGB gamut.

 ```color
 Color("lch(100% 50 75)").fit("srgb")